keajs/kea-docs/docs/introduction/what-is-kea.md

 * This data is stored in a global **state**, which is managed by Redux.
 * You fetch **values** (*counter is 1*) through **selectors** (*find the counter in the state*) from this state.
-* Actions may also trigger **listeners**, which are async functions that talk with the externals APIs, read values from the store or in turn *dispatch* other actions.
+* Actions may also trigger **listeners**, which are async functions that talk with the externals APIs, read values or in turn *dispatch* other actions.
 * All related actions, reducers, selectors and listeners are grouped into a **logic** (*counterLogic*).
 * React Components **connect** to this logic and pull in all needed actions and values.

-Read the [installation instructions](/docs/introduction/installation) to add  Kea to your app or check out the [quickstart](/docs/introduction/quickstart) to see some code.
+Read the [installation instructions](/docs/introduction/installation) to add Kea to your app and check out the [quickstart](/docs/introduction/quickstart) to see some code.

 ## What is Kea good for?